linuxwolf/expecto/README.md

 # EXPECTO!

-An assertion library that provides an "expect" style interface, inspired by [chai's](https://www.chaijs.com/api/bdd/), and built for [Deno](https://deno.land).
+An assertion library with an "expect" style interface, inspired by [Chai's](https://www.chaijs.com/api/bdd/) and built for [Deno](https://deno.land).
 This is not a one-for-one clone of Chai; rather it is the subset that the authors find most useful with semantics the authors find most intuitive.

-## QUICK START
+It wraps the value under test to provide a collection of properties and methods for chaining assertions.

 ```typescript
 import { expect } from "https://deno.land/x/expecto/mod/index.ts";